syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 You can combine multiple keywords as a single keyword.
 To configure the splits, specify the required word in the split section.

-For example: `Class` is Keyword in the EditControl.
+For example: `car` is Keyword in the EditControl.
 By using the Splits concept in the EditControl, you can ignore this Keyword when it is preceded with a Dot.
-When .Class is loaded in the EditControl, Class is not highlighted as keyword.
+When .car is loaded in the EditControl, car is not highlighted as keyword.

 {% tabs %}